yashvora21/SE-HW4/README.md

 # Submission Contents:

-The results of the analysis on mystery.js using the following commands:
+The results of the analysis on **mystery.js** using the following command:
 ```
 node analysis.js mystery.js
 ```